 Very often pupils move off the SEND register when they have ‘caught up’ or made sufficient progress that indicates they have adapted to or overcome the barrier to learning.
-At this point, progress is still carefully observed.
+At this point, progress is still carefully monitored.

-Pupils who are not making expected progress are identified through termly SEN focus staff meetings or one to one meetings between class teacher and SENDCO.
+Pupils who are not making expected progress are identified through termly SEND focus staff meetings or one to one meetings between class teacher and SENDCO.
 In this meeting a discussion takes place concerning why individual children are experiencing difficulty and what further support can be given to aid their progression.

 We offer an open door policy where parents/carers are welcome any time to make an appointment to meet with either the class teacher or SENDCo and discuss pupil progress.